These Regulations on Degrees enter into force on 1 January 2017.

 As regards independent institutes providing instruction, the institute director decides on the student admission criteria.

 New degree students are granted a right to study towards both a Bachelor’s and Master’s degree in a specific degree programme or towards only one of those degrees, or towards an academic or artistic postgraduate degree.
 Students are admitted to study towards a degree in a degree programme.
-The dean of a school may grant a student permission to transfer to another degree programme or to change his/her major during the studies; however, when a student transfers to study towards another degree or transfers to another field of study, he/she is granted a ‘new’ right to study towards that degree.
+The dean of a faculty may grant a student permission to transfer to another degree programme or to change his/her major during the studies; however, when a student transfers to study towards another degree or transfers to another field of study, he/she is granted a ‘new’ right to study towards that degree.

 Students admitted to a doctoral programme are granted a right to study towards a doctoral degree or, for specific reasons, towards only a licentiate degree.